 • It is the only award that celebrates books that embrace all ethnic and racial groups

 • The Award and Honor books constitute the kind of diverse library of outstanding children’s books for which we are all working

 • Winners and Honorees are themselves more diverse than almost any other group of children’s book award winners

 • The EJK jury includes rock star authors, illustrators, scholars and librarians making it an award bestowed by peers, as well as appreciators

 How many Awards have been given?
 47 EJK Awards and 42 Honors

 When are the Awards announced?
 The first Tuesday of March

 When are the Awards presented?
-Traditionally given in April during the Kaigler Children’s Book Festival at the University of Southern Mississippi in Hattiesburg, due to COVID-19, the 2020 awards were presented at a virtual ceremony on June 4th, 2020.
+Traditionally presented in April during the Kaigler Children’s Book Festival at the University of Southern Mississippi in Hattiesburg, the 35th EJK Award will be presented at a virtual ceremony on April 13th, 2021.

 The Snowy Day Accolades

 In 2016, The Snowy Day was adapted by Amazon into a holiday special earning two Daytime Emmys®, including Outstanding Preschool Children’s Animated Program, two Kidscreen Awards and a BAFTA nomination.